Steve's Bot

 steves.bot / intake view

-InputOne real bottleneck
+InputOne real problem

-OutputFit plus likely first scope
+OutputFit plus what to tackle first

 You send